koltyakov/gosip-sandbox/test/perf/items/README.md

 ![response sample](./resp-sample-1.png)

-## Random On-Prem:
+## Random On-Premise:

 ![response sample](./resp-sample-2.png)

-> Not a comparison of SPO vs. On-Prem but different API for the same actions.
+> Not a comparison of SPO vs. On-Premise but different API for the same actions.
 There are too many random factors.